Skip to content

 • default — value used when the variable is not supplied.

-• var_typestring, number, boolean, or enum.
+• typestring, number, boolean, json, or enum (alias: var_type).

 • values — allowed values for enum-typed variables.